Hi! I’m Jayce!

 Once I got back from living in Hawaii for a while I had the thought that I should try and figure out color.
 It had always been so intimidating and seemingly impossible to figure out.
 I did a couple paintings that went well, but felt super tedious and not very fun so I had an idea.
 I thought “What if I paint a somewhat monochromatic painting in pretty non-realistic color scheme?” and gave it a whirl.
 You can see in my gallery a couple paintings of hands with either a paintbrush or a pen, and those were my first 2 oil paintings, and that’s when I fell in love with oil painting.
 Color was so liberating, and so much easier to put emotion into.
 Whenever a painting seems to be missing something, I seem to be able to figure out a way to make it make me feel something.
 That is what I love so much about it.

 And finally my newest style, which I am fairly certain a majority of you reading this brought you here because of.
-I don’t have a name for it other than Name Art, but you get the concept.
+This style is called Micrography.
+The concept is simple but also not so simple.
+Your goal is to create a full image, made only by using names, words, numbers, or a phrase..
 My friend Emily sent me a TikTok of someone who was doing full portraits just by writing a name and I was like “I wonder if I could do that?”
 Well the short story is that I figured it out haha.
 I love it, even though it is so tedious.
 And aggravating.
 And flat out annoying.
 The results are so worth it I think.
 I love the finished products so much, and I hope you do too : )